 - Electric mixer with the whisk attachment – you’ll need this for beating the icing and getting a lot of air into it.
-Using an electric mixer is crucial to creating the right consistency and structure of the icing.
+Using an electric mixer is crucial to creating the right structure and consistency of your royal icing.
 You can use a hand mixer if you need to, but I always prefer using my stand mixer.

 - Small bowls – for mixing different colors.

 - Gel food colors – I get Wilton gel colors (in the small bottles – 4 to a box) from my local grocery store.
 I usually have a box of the 4 standard colors (red, green, blue, and yellow), as well as a box with some “off” colors (turquoise, pink, purple, and orange).
 You probably don’t need both – just the standard box will be fine; you can do several variations of colors just using those 4!
 I just like having a wide variety of colors, so I keep both on hand.